Henry Wadsworth Longfellow: Courtship of Frances Appleton

-On May 10, 1843, after seven years, Longfellow received a letter from Fanny Appleton agreeing to marry him.
+On May 10, 1843, Longfellow received a letter from Fanny Appleton agreeing to marry him.
 He was too restless to take a carriage and walked 90 minutes to meet her at her house.
 They were soon married; Nathan Appleton bought the Craigie House as a wedding present, and Longfellow lived there for the rest of his life.
 His love for Fanny is evident in the following lines from his only love poem, the sonnet "The Evening Star" which he wrote in October 1845: "O my beloved, my sweet Hesperus!
 My morning and my evening star of love!"
 He once attended a ball without her and noted, "The lights seemed dimmer, the music sadder, the flowers fewer, and the women less fair."

 He and Fanny had six children: Charles Appleton (1844–1893), Ernest Wadsworth (1845–1921), Fanny (1847–1848), Alice Mary (1850–1928), Edith (1853–1915), and Anne Allegra (1855–1934).
-Their second-youngest daughter was Edith who married Richard Henry Dana III, son of Richard Henry Dana, Jr. who wrote Two Years Before the Mast.
+Their second-youngest daughter was Edith who married Richard Henry Dana III, son of Richard Henry Dana Jr. who wrote Two Years Before the Mast.
 Their daughter Fanny was born on April 7, 1847, and Dr. Nathan Cooley Keep administered ether to the mother as the first obstetric anesthetic in the United States.
 Longfellow published his epic poem Evangeline for the first time a few months later on November 1, 1847.
 His literary income was increasing considerably; in 1840, he had made $219 from his work, but 1850 brought him $1,900.

 On June 14, 1853, Longfellow held a farewell dinner party at his Cambridge home for his friend Nathaniel Hawthorne, who was preparing to move overseas.
 In 1854, he retired from Harvard, devoting himself entirely to writing.
 He was awarded an honorary doctorate of laws from Harvard in 1859.